 Cambodia visa on arrival for French Polynesian citizens

-French Polynesian citizens are required to have a visa when travelling to Zambia.
-Zambia tourist visa is required for French Polynesian citizens.
-The stay is usually short.
-Applicant is not required to be present when applying for Zambia tourist visa.
-A total of 5 documents are required for applying Zambia tourist visa.
+French Polynesian citizens can apply for a visa on arrival when travelling to Cambodia.
+Cambodia visa on arrival is available on arrival for French Polynesian citizens.
+The stay is usually short with a period of 30 days and visa expires in 30 days.
+Applicant is required to be present when applying for Cambodia visa on arrival.
+A total of 5 documents are required for applying Cambodia visa on arrival.

-Documents required for Zambia tourist visa from French Polynesia include passport and other supporting documents.
+Documents required for Cambodia tourist visa from French Polynesia include passport, a completed visa application form and other supporting documents.
 A total of 5 documents are required.

 Original Passport or Travel document of French Polynesia with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Travel itinerary (travel reservation to and from French Polynesia in your name, not a ticket) Embassy recommends not to purchase hotel and flight tickets until visa is approved.
 So don’t risk your money, time and effort by buying actual tickets.
 Get best hotel and flight itinerary within minutes for any country visa.